Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 4. Coconut Sugar + Water

-• Incorporate one teaspoon water to 1 cup of coconut sugar to make it more pliable and more manageable to work with.
+• Incorporate one teaspoon of water to 1 cup of coconut sugar to make it more pliable and more manageable to work with.

 5. Agave Syrup + White Sugar

-• Mix 3 cups of the agave syrup together with 1 cup of sugar to make a moist and sweet alternative.
+• Mix 3 cups of the agave syrup with 1 cup of sugar to make a moist and sweet alternative.

 Tips for Pros Storage of extra mixes in airtight containers to be stored for future use.